Concerning labour standards:

 Now, the complainant learned informally that the security agency might again cut five days of wages.
 This as well as past experience is why he decided to file a complaint with FWF.

-The complainant informed that wages are paid on 20th of every month and he wants to ensure that he gets his due on the payment date (20th December).
+The complainant informed that wages are paid on 20th of every month and he wants to ensure that he gets his due on the payment date of 20 December).

-He also requested that the company/security agency kindly help him in filing/processing application for withdrawal of PF (social security) and asked FWF to support him in this matter.
+He also requested that the company/security agency kindly help him in filing and processing an application for withdrawal of PF (social security) and asked FWF to support him in this matter.

 Findings and conclusions